 Get Some Details

 Next, she needs a detailed, itemized bill from the hospital.
-After a three week hospital stay there is very likely mistakes in the bill.
+After a three-week hospital stay there are very likely mistakes in the bill.
 That just goes with the territory.

-She may needs to go over that bill with a fine tooth comb with the goal of challenging mistakes and negotiating!
+She may need to go over that bill with a fine-toothed comb with the goal of challenging mistakes and negotiating!

 The people who handle medical billing for large practices or hospitals are dealing with thousands of patients.
 They are going to push her to pay as much as possible.
 That’s their job.

 She needs to be persistent but polite to try to work something out.

 If she understands the total she owes in the context of her budget she’ll be in a better position to try to work out something reasonable.

 Beth also needs to understand that medical providers are NOT obligated to accept what she can afford.
 (The exception is some non-profit hospitals which may have to offer financial assistance in certain situations.)